Best Crypto Cards in Colombia (2026)

 Bitso (Mexico-founded) has expanded into Colombia with direct COP bank transfer support.
 Unlike P2P, Bitso offers exchange-style order books with tighter spreads for larger transactions.
 Buda.com (Chile-founded) operates COP pairs as well.
 For smaller amounts, Rappi has explored crypto features within its super-app, though card issuance is not yet available.

-Colombia's Chainalysis top-15 ranking, Bancolombia's sandbox crypto integration, massive Binance P2P liquidity, Medellin's tech-hub status, 5M+ diaspora generating $10B+ in remittances, and the 2-year ganancia ocasional discount make it one of LATAM's most sophisticated crypto card markets.
+Colombia's Chainalysis top-15 ranking, Bancolombia's sandbox crypto integration, deep Binance P2P liquidity, Medellin's tech-hub status, 5M+ diaspora generating $10B+ in remittances, and the 2-year ganancia ocasional discount put it among LATAM's most developed crypto card markets.

 Frequently Asked Questions